-The corporate network (non-Citrix users) can access the Internet through Network Agent or a third-party integration product, such as Cisco[®] ASA or Microsoft[®] Forefront TMG.
+The corporate network (non-Citrix users) can access the Internet through Network Agent or a third-party integration product, such as CiscoTM ASA or MicrosoftTM Forefront TMG.
 The component or integration product sends Internet requests to Filtering Service to determine whether to block or permit the request.

 Citrix clients access the network through Citrix XenApp.
 Depending on the number of Citrix users, the access may be through one server, or through a server farm consisting of multiple Citrix servers.
-For more information, see Managing Internet requests from Citrix server users, page 232.
+For more information, see Managing Internet requests from Citrix server users.

 Policy management is enabled by installing the Citrix Integration Service on each Citrix server.
-See Citrix Integration Service installation overview, page 235, for instructions.
+See Citrix Integration Service installation overview for instructions.